kockarevicivan/dot-net-snippets/README.md

 # custom-list-implementation

-Custom list implementation in .NET, only for demonstration purposes.
+Custom list implementation, written in .NET for demonstration purposes.

+## Project setup
+Install Visual Studio 2015+ (Community is also fine), restore the packages and run the solution.